fosterrath-mila/ift6759/projects/project1/datasources.md

 NetCDF files, and incur a maximum loss of less than ~1% over the original channel's value range.
 HDF5 archives also allow small chunks of data to be read and decompressed individually.
 This combination provides a good tradeoff between storage cost and data loss.
 However, JPEG2000 decompression is much slower than GZip or JPEG decompression.
-It will be up to you to determine which solution is best.
+It will be up to you to determine the impact of the various tradeoffs.

 ### 8-bit HDF5 archives